mindspore.mint.round

 Keyword Arguments

-decimals (int, optional) – Number of decimal places to round to (default: 0).
+decimals (int, optional) – Number of decimal places to round.
 If decimals is negative, it specifies the number of positions to the left of the decimal point.
-It supports converting the single-element tensor to an int.
+Default 0 .

 Returns